ansys/pyansys/README.rst

 - `PyMAPDL <https://mapdldocs.pyansys.com/>`__ : Pythonic interface to MAPDL
 - `PyAEDT <https://aedtdocs.pyansys.com/>`__ : Pythonic interface to AEDT
-- `DPF-Core <https://dpfdocs.pyansys.com/>`__ : Post-Processing using the Data Processing Framework (DPF).
+- `PyDPF-Core <https://dpfdocs.pyansys.com/>`__ : Post-Processing using the Data Processing Framework (DPF).
 More complex yet and more powerful post-processing APIs.
-- `DPF-Post <https://postdocs.pyansys.com/>`__ : Streamlined and simplified DPF Post Processing.
-Higher level package and uses ``DPF-Core``.
+- `PyDPF-Post <https://postdocs.pyansys.com/>`__ : Streamlined and simplified DPF Post Processing.
+Higher level package and uses ``ansys-dpf-core``.
 - `Legacy PyMAPDL Reader <https://readerdocs.pyansys.com/>`__: Legacy result file reader.
 Supports result files from MAPDL v14.5 to the current release.

 This is an expanding and developing project.
 Feel free to post issues on the various GitHub pages in this document.
-For additional support, contact the maintainer of this project at `Alex Kaszynski
+For additional support, contact the `PyAnsys Support
-<mailto:alexander.kaszynski@ansys.com>`_ and your requests will be
+<mailto:pyansys.support@ansys.com>`_ and your requests will be
 routed correctly.

 You can also chat on discord at: